Somashekarbm/A-Simple-2D-Game-Flappy-Bird/README.md

 ## Gameplay
 Navigate the bird through the gaps between the pipes by timing your jumps carefully.
 Each successful pass through a gap earns you one point.
 The game ends when the bird collides with a pipe or reaches the top or bottom of the screen.

+##future work-
+will try to add reinforcement learning part to this game.